Bundling & Distribution

 },

-}; You can make your app available by uploading the contents of the artifacts folder into the myapp folder of your bucket.
+}; You can make your app available by uploading the contents of the artifacts folder to your release host (S3, R2, GitHub Releases, etc.).

-The artifacts folder will create a subfolder for each channel-build-target combination (for example canary-macos-arm64).
+The artifacts folder contains flat files with a channel-os-arch prefix (for example canary-macos-arm64-update.json).
+This flat structure works with any host, including GitHub Releases which don't support folders.
 By default the Electrobun CLI builds for the current machine's target and automatically downloads the core/CEF files during bundling.

 To cross-bundle for multiple targets, update your scripts with the --targets option: